nismod/irv-jamaica/frontend/docs/structure.md

       tooltip for current hover.
     - `pages/` - contents and layouts of the main pages of the app.
     - `sidebar/` - the main layer selection sidebar.
-      - `ui/` - components shared by the sidebar contents.
       - `SidebarContent.tsx` - defining the overall contents of the sidebar.
-      - `SidebarPanel.tsx` - each section in the sidebar should be composed from `SidebarPanel`.
-      - `url-state.tsx` - Recoil state synchronising the state of the sidebar sections to the URL.
     - `state/` - Recoil state for the app.
       - `damage-mapping/` - damage mapping from hazards to network assets.
       - `layers/` - state which creates the view layer instances based on app